“Western societies are putting doubts in our heads. Now I pass on my knowledge and skills to other parents and cheer them along!” – Stephanie Beucher

 I would assume that working with mothers and babies is a rewarding job; but what would you say has been your biggest achievement and proudest moment so far in your career/business and why?

 I am ever so grateful to those mothers (and fathers) I work with.
 It is a big deal to trust a stranger with the most important person in your life: your baby.
 I would also add that, compare to the national average, over 90% of the women I care for continue breastfeeding beyond six months (and many breastfeed beyond a year!).
-This really tells me that early support is key to ensure success.
-And most of those women, like many out there, met challenges early on but, when tackled immediately, it made such a difference to their breastfeeding journey.
+This really tells me that early support is key to ensuring success.
+And most of those women, like many out there, met challenges early on but, when tackled immediately, they made such a difference to their breastfeeding journey.

 Congratulations Stephanie!
 Having people positively recognise and talk about you and what you do is definitely something to be proud of!
 Can you tell us what’s the best part of guiding families and being a breastfeeding and sleeping expert?
 And how does this empower a woman and her child?